-Prostate Cancer Summit
+Prostate Cancer Summit update

 Seventy-one delegates providing care or support to men with prostate cancer attended the summit on Friday 27th May to discuss and identify unwarranted variations in practice and cancer outcomes that could be addressed through state-wide action.

 Professor Robert Thomas, Chief Advisor on Cancer (DHHS), opened the event and introduced the Prostate Cancer Optimal Care Pathway (OCP), highlighting the role of collaboration in addressing variations in cancer care for men with prostate cancer.
 Prof. Damien Bolton, Co-Chair of the Prostate Summit Working Party, set the scene and outlined the purpose of the day.
 A/Prof Jeremy Millar, Co-Chair of the Prostate Summit Working Party, presented available data on incidence, survival, disease characteristics and treatment planning of men with prostate cancer across Victoria.
 View the prostate summit presentation.

 A summary of variations in practice and outcomes for Victorian men with prostate cancer was available to participants as a reference.

 - Age-standardised incidence of prostate cancer fell 39% from 2009-2014.
 This is highly correlated with the decreasing number of PSA tests

 - Age-standardised mortality of prostate cancer increased from 1982-1994, then fell 2.5% per annum from 1994-2014

 - Lower age-standardised incidence in GRICS and WCMICS, and higher in NEMICS and SMICS.
 This is partly explained by the higher incidences at higher Socio-economic Status (SES)

 - Men in regional areas are more likely to present with symptoms, have a TURP for diagnosis, and have metastatic and high-risk disease